Matheuslr/GoStack_challenge_1/README.md

 ## First challenge proposed by GoStack.

-The goal is build an API to create a Projects mannager to study HTTP routes, Middlewares and learn aboud Node.js
+The goal is build an API to create a Projects manager to study HTTP protocols, routes, Middlewares and learn aboud Node.js